project-zot/zot/pkg/scheduler/README.md

 # How to submit a Task to the scheduler

-In order to create a new task and add it to the scheduler ***DoWork() error*** is the method that should be implemented.
+In order to create a new task and add it to the scheduler ***DoWork(ctx context.Context) error*** is the method that should be implemented.
 This should contain the logic that should be executed when this task is run by the scheduler.

 To submit a task to the scheduler ***SubmitTask*** should be called with the implemented task and the priority of the task as parameters.